 If an airline outright refuses to follow the law, your last recourse is to call your credit card company, let them know the airline is breaking the law and initiate a charge back against the airline.
 This is the only pretty much guaranteed way to recover your funds in cash, not airline vouchers.

-United, British Airways and Jet Blue have been among the worst in the game, and have each gotten creative with how to dupe passengers.
+United, British Airways and Jet Blue have been among the worst in the game, and have each gotten creative with how to dupe passengers into believing they’re not eligible for a refund.
+Other airlines, including Swiss, Virgin Atlantic, KLM and Lufthansa have been woeful with refund timing windows.

 United offered a travel flexibility policy, which it changed days later and chose not to honor, and now aim to hold customer cash for a year.
+United also changed the very definition of a cancelled flight, to avoid paying out.
 That was textbook false advertising, and more than likely outright illegal.

 British Airways then did its own best, actually going to the trouble to re-code a refund and voucher website to remove the button which allowed passengers to process their own refunds online.
 Only a workaround on Google Chrome would make the button appear.

-With the shutdown of British Airways main call center in Delhi, India, the only realistic way to get a refund is now even more challenging.
-And IAG Group airline Iberia isn’t doing any better, failing to process a single documented refund since chaos broke out.
+With the shutdown of British Airways main call center in Delhi, India, the only realistic way to get a refund was now even more challenging.
+Having over four different types of vouchers, each with differing red tape doesn’t help either.

 Lufthansa Group is specifically telling even travel agents that it plans to break the law, leaving Swiss, Lufthansa and other customers without a refund options.
 The airline is specifically stating that it doesn’t have a legal obligation, when it does.